OliverSherouse/OliverSherouse.github.io/_posts/2015-08-21-boilerplate.markdown

 A boilerplate can't keep you from over-complicating your script, but the thrust here is to write one primary function, and whatever support functions you need.
 Keep it simple; one script per conceptual step.
 That one thing should be reinforced in:

-* The name of the script (which doubles as the log name)
+-   The name of the script (which doubles as the log name)
-* The script-level docstring (which doubles as the help description)
+-   The script-level docstring (which doubles as the help description)
-* The name of the manipulation function
+-   The name of the manipulation function
-* The docstring of the manipulation function
+-   The docstring of the manipulation function

 ## Write programs to work together

 In this context, I take this to mean two things.
 First, the script can be run stand-alone or imported as a library: the `main`, `parse_args`, and `read_instream` functions take care of all the file stuff so that the manipulate step does exactly that: manipulate data.
 The second thing it means to me is flexibility in input and output.
 This script can read or write from files, or it can read from standard input and write to standard output, or any combination thereof.
 Which takes me to the next point:

 ## Write programs to handle text streams

 You can pipe in or out of this script with no trouble.
-In fact, since the `read_instream` function is public,[^public] you can even use text streams with no trouble when using the script as a library.
+In fact, since the `read_instream` function is public,[^1] you can even use text streams with no trouble when using the script as a library.
 The encodings are unicode by default, but you can change them if you absolutely have to.
 This is also one reason to use the `logging` module instead of, say, `print` functions.
 Logs from `logging` print to standard *error*, not standard *output*; you can log safely without worrying about screwing up your output.

 ## Is this overkill?